jhrudden/cs3200-winners-project/README.md

 1. A MySQL 8 container
 1. A Python Flask container to implement a REST API

 Our API is exposed to the public internet via nGrok.
-A AppSmith Application connects to this API and forms a UI for our project.\
+An AppSmith Application connects to this API and contains the UI for our project.\
 For more information about this process, please view our demo video above.